 Because of its fast action, it will be helpful if kept handy as an emergency source of nicotine and used to satisfy and counter the urge to smoke.
 Like glasses at parties, it is best not shared between friends.

 This Swedish traditional smokeless tobacco has to be ordered on the internet.
 It is barred from sale in Australia.
 It costs about two thirds as much as cigarettes.

-The only snuff worth using is made in Sweden, and is very low in nitrosamines (under five parts per million) and is unlikely to cause cancer.
-It is used by a million Swedes, primarily men, many times daily.
+The only snuff worth using is made in Sweden and is very low in nitrosamines (under five parts per million) and is unlikely to cause cancer.
+It is used by a million Swedes, primarily men, daily.

 Some 200,000 Swedish women now dip snuff.
-It is spitless, and used in the form of a small teabag under the upper lip.
-It is kept there for half an hour and over the course of a day provides nicotine levels higher than nicotine patches or gum.
-Dry snuff does not have to be refrigerated before sale.
+It is spitless and used in the form of a small teabag under the upper lip.
+It is kept there for half an hour and, over the course of a day, provides nicotine levels higher than nicotine patches or gum.
+Dry snuff does not have to be refrigerated before the sale.

-It is about 5% as dangerous as cigarette smoking, and the risk of the uncommon mouth cancer is one in five of the risk for smokers.
+It is about 5% as dangerous as cigarette smoking, and the risk of uncommon mouth cancer is one in five of the risk for smokers.
 Smokers use it instead of going outside in the cold to smoke.
-As long as people are satisfying their need for nicotine by not smoking, they are 95% better off health-wise.
+As long as people satisfy their need for nicotine by not smoking, they are 95% better off health-wise.